HerodotusDev/herodotus-eth-starknet/README.md

 ## Contribute

-There are countless usecases for the storage verifier and we are excited to hear what the community wants to build with it!
+There are countless use cases for the storage verifier and we are excited to hear what the community wants to build with it!
 Please reach out to <dev@herodotus.dev> for any partnership, sponsorship, or other matters.